bitsbymax/Notes/React.md

 - Infrastructure - where you deploy, store, and run your application code (Serverless, CDN, Edge, etc).
 - Performance - how to optimize your application for end-users.
 - Scalability - how your application adapts as your team, data, and traffic grow.
-- Developer Experience - your team’s experience building and maintaining your application.
+- Developer Experience - your team's experience building and maintaining your application.

 JavaScript frameworks were created to make this kind of work a lot easier — they exist to provide a better developer experience.
 They don't bring brand-new powers to JavaScript; they give you easier access to JavaScript's powers so you can build for today's web.